radeusgd/git-machete/README.md

 [https://medium.com/virtuslab/git-machete-strikes-again-traverse-the-git-rebase-jungle-even-faster-with-v2-0-f43ebaf8abb0](https://medium.com/virtuslab/git-machete-strikes-again-traverse-the-git-rebase-jungle-even-faster-with-v2-0-f43ebaf8abb0).

+## Git compatibility

+git-machete (since version 2.13.0) is compatible with git >= 1.7.10.

 ## Contributions

 Contributions are welcome!
 See [contributing guidelines](CONTRIBUTING.md) for details.
-Help would be especially appreciated with Python code style and refactoring - so far more focus has been put on features, documentation and automating the distribution.
+Help would be especially appreciated with Python code style and refactoring &mdash;
+so far more focus has been put on features, documentation and automating the distribution.